-- All personal information regarding students with an IEP is confidential. - This information should not be shared or discussed with anyone unless they are directly involved with the implementation of the student's IEP. - Copies of student IEPs are kept in secure locations at each school to sign out and read in that location. - General Education Companion Documents (GECD) are completed by the special education teacher for students with IEPs outlining behavior plans, accommodations, and/or modifications.
-These should be read and signed by all staff involved with the student.
-Copies of the GECD must be kept in secure locations to ensure confidentiality.
+- All personal information regarding students with an IEP is confidential. - This information should not be shared or discussed with anyone unless they are directly involved with the implementation of the student's IEP. - Copies of student IEPs are kept in secure locations at each school to sign out and read in that location. - If you are directly serving a student with an IEP or 504 plan, you have access to that plan in Enrich under programs outlining behavior plans, accommodations, and/or modifications.